Dermaplaning 101: How To Do It At Home

-There are some things that are certain in life, like the fact that you can’t please everyone, pizza and garlic dip will always be a winning combo and we all have hair on our faces.
-Granted, some may have more or less, but we all have it.
+There are some things that are certain in life, like the fact that you can’t please everyone, pizza and garlic dip will always be a winning combo and that we all have hair on our faces.

 I’m ‘lucky’ enough that my hair is light, so I’ve never had major problems with facial hair.
-Of course, I get my ‘tache waxed and my brows threaded like many people, but I’ve never felt the need to go the whole hog.
-Until I heard of dermaplaning, or dermaplaning at home, to be more precise.
+I get my ‘tache waxed and my brows threaded like many people, but I’ve never felt the need to go the whole hog.
+Until I heard of dermaplaning.

 Basically, dermaplaning is an exfoliating treatment that removes the hair (or peach fuzz, as we usually call it) and dead skin cells from your face.
-Contrary to popular belief, hair removal isn’t the main result of dermaplaning, just a more than welcome side-effect.
+Contrary to popular belief, hair removal isn’t the main result of dermaplaning, it’s just a side-effect.

-If you get it done professionally, it can work wonders for your skin by removing the first dull layer, resulting in improved skin texture and appearance, Right now, it’s having a real moment, and people are carrying out the treatment at home with the help of a dermaplaning tool.
+If you dermaplan professionally, it can work wonders for your skin by removing the first dull layer, resulting in improved skin texture and appearance.
+But you can also do it at home with the help of a dermaplaning tool.

 View this post on Instagram